Biden 'proud' of Blinken after tense exchange with Chinese officials - KESQ

 “In fact, the discussion went well beyond the 2 hours we had allotted,” the official said in a statement to the press.

-The two sides held a second round of talks Thursday evening, with a third and final session scheduled for Friday.
+The two sides held a second round of talks Thursday evening before the third and final session on Friday.

 Comments